Fearing COVID, struggling Malawian women forgo prenatal care

 28 of44 Nursing and midwifery students walk, at St Joseph College of Nursing and Midwifery, in Chiradzulu, southern Malawi on Friday, May, 28, 2021.
 Health officials in Malawi say fewer women are getting prenatal care amid the COVID-19 pandemic.
 At risk are the developing country's gains on its poor rate of maternal deaths.
 Thoko Chikondi/AP Show More Show Less

-29 of44 Women sit in a postnatal ward at Malawi Government's Mauwa Health Centre labour ward, in Chiradzulu southern Malawi on Wednesday, May 26, 2021.
-Health officials in Malawi say fewer women are getting prenatal care amid the COVID-19 pandemic.
-At risk are the developing country's gains on its poor rate of maternal deaths.
+29 of44 Nurses and midwives look at a sonogram at Ndirande Health Centre northeast of the country's commercial capital of Blantyre, Malawi, Wednesday, June 16, 2021.
+At Ndirande and other clinics, nurses, aides and medical midwives give pregnant women ultrasounds and use equipment to monitor mother and baby.
 Thoko Chikondi/AP Show More Show Less 30 of44

-31 of44 A guardian holds a pregnant woman's leg during child birth, at Malawi Government's Mauwa Health Centre labour ward, in Chiradzulu, southern Malawi on Wednesday, May 26, 2021.
+31 of44 Women sit in a postnatal ward at Malawi Government's Mauwa Health Centre labour ward, in Chiradzulu southern Malawi on Wednesday, May 26, 2021.
 Health officials in Malawi say fewer women are getting prenatal care amid the COVID-19 pandemic.
 At risk are the developing country's gains on its poor rate of maternal deaths.
 Thoko Chikondi/AP Show More Show Less

-32 of44 A new born baby's feet are photographed, at the Malawi Government's Mauwa Health Centre labour ward, in Chiradzulu southern Malawi on Wednesday, May 26, 2021.
+32 of44 A guardian holds a pregnant woman's leg during child birth, at Malawi Government's Mauwa Health Centre labour ward, in Chiradzulu, southern Malawi on Wednesday, May 26, 2021.
 Health officials in Malawi say fewer women are getting prenatal care amid the COVID-19 pandemic.
 At risk are the developing country's gains on its poor rate of maternal deaths.
 Thoko Chikondi/AP Show More Show Less 33 of44

-34 of44 A baby boy cries soon after birth, at the Malawi Government's Mauwa Health Centre in Chiradzulu southern Malawi on Wednesday May 26, 2021.
+34 of44 A new born baby's feet are photographed, at the Malawi Government's Mauwa Health Centre labour ward, in Chiradzulu southern Malawi on Wednesday, May 26, 2021.
 Health officials in Malawi say fewer women are getting prenatal care amid the COVID-19 pandemic.
 At risk are the developing country's gains on its poor rate of maternal deaths.
 Thoko Chikondi/AP Show More Show Less

-35 of44 A midwife cleans a new born baby boy soon after his birth, at the Malawi Government's Mauwa Health Centre, in Chiradzulu, southern Malawi on Wednesday, May 26, 2021.
+35 of44 A baby boy cries soon after birth, at the Malawi Government's Mauwa Health Centre in Chiradzulu southern Malawi on Wednesday May 26, 2021.
 Health officials in Malawi say fewer women are getting prenatal care amid the COVID-19 pandemic.
 At risk are the developing country's gains on its poor rate of maternal deaths.
 Thoko Chikondi/AP Show More Show Less 36 of44

-37 of44 A new born baby is photographed, at the Malawi Government's Mauwa Health Centre labour ward, in Chiradzulu , southern Malawi, Wednesday, May 26, 2021.
+37 of44 A midwife cleans a new born baby boy soon after his birth, at the Malawi Government's Mauwa Health Centre, in Chiradzulu, southern Malawi on Wednesday, May 26, 2021.
 Health officials in Malawi say fewer women are getting prenatal care amid the COVID-19 pandemic.
 At risk are the developing country's gains on its poor rate of maternal deaths.
 Thoko Chikondi/AP Show More Show Less

-38 of44 A midwife cleans a labour ward bed soon after childbirth, at Malawi Government's Mauwa Health Centre labour ward, in Chiradzulu, southern Malawi on Wednesday May 26, 2021.
+38 of44 A new born baby is photographed, at the Malawi Government's Mauwa Health Centre labour ward, in Chiradzulu , southern Malawi, Wednesday, May 26, 2021.
 Health officials in Malawi say fewer women are getting prenatal care amid the COVID-19 pandemic.
 At risk are the developing country's gains on its poor rate of maternal deaths.
 Thoko Chikondi/AP Show More Show Less 39 of44

-40 of44 A new born baby is photographed at the Malawi Government's Mauwa Health Centre labour ward, in Chiradzulu,southern Malawi on Wednesday May 26, 2021.
+40 of44 A midwife cleans a labour ward bed soon after childbirth, at Malawi Government's Mauwa Health Centre labour ward, in Chiradzulu, southern Malawi on Wednesday May 26, 2021.
 Health officials in Malawi say fewer women are getting prenatal care amid the COVID-19 pandemic.
 At risk are the developing country's gains on its poor rate of maternal deaths.
 Thoko Chikondi/AP Show More Show Less

-41 of44 Pregnant women walk towards Lucy Mbewe, a traditional birth attendant's home, in Simika village, Chiradzulu, southern Malawi on Sunday June 20, 2021.
+41 of44 A new born baby is photographed at the Malawi Government's Mauwa Health Centre labour ward, in Chiradzulu,southern Malawi on Wednesday May 26, 2021.
 Health officials in Malawi say fewer women are getting prenatal care amid the COVID-19 pandemic.
 At risk are the developing country's gains on its poor rate of maternal deaths.
 Thoko Chikondi/AP Show More Show Less 42 of44

-43 of44 Nurses and midwives look at a sonogram at Ndirande Health Centre northeast of the country's commercial capital of Blantyre, Malawi, Wednesday, June 16, 2021.
-At Ndirande and other clinics, nurses, aides and medical midwives give pregnant women ultrasounds and use equipment to monitor mother and baby.
+43 of44 Pregnant women walk towards Lucy Mbewe, a traditional birth attendant's home, in Simika village, Chiradzulu, southern Malawi on Sunday June 20, 2021.
+Health officials in Malawi say fewer women are getting prenatal care amid the COVID-19 pandemic.
+At risk are the developing country's gains on its poor rate of maternal deaths.
 Thoko Chikondi/AP Show More Show Less

 44 of44